 Fixing drips and spills

-Small area repair: Once completely dry (24 hrs.) fresh glaze may be touched in with an artists brush until desired results are achieved.
+Small area repair: Once completely dry (24 hrs.), fresh glaze may be touched in with an artist's brush until desired results are achieved.

 Related Features